Haivision/srt-rfc/draft-sharabayko-srt.md

 : The sequence number of the very first data packet to be sent.

 Maximum Transmission Unit Size: 32 bits.
-: This value is typically set to 1500, which is the default Maximum Transmission Unit (MTU) size for Ethernet, but can be less.
+: Maximum Transmission Unit (MTU) size, in bytes.
+This value is typically set to 1500 bytes, which is the default MTU size for Ethernet, but can be less.

 Maximum Flow Window Size: 32 bits.
 : The value of this field is the maximum number of data packets allowed to be "in flight"